whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 Many queries have more than one meaning.
 For example, the query [apple] might refer to the computer brand or the fruit.
 We will call these possible meanings **query interpretations**.

+**Dominant Interpretation**
-**Dominant Interpretation:** The _dominant interpretation_ of a query is what most users mean when they type the query.
+:  The _dominant interpretation_ of a query is what most users mean when they type the query.
 Not all queries have a dominant interpretation.
 The dominant interpretation should be clear to you, especially after doing a little web research.

+**Common Interpretation**
-**Common Interpretation:** A _common interpretation_ of a query is what many or some users mean when they type a query.
+:  A _common interpretation_ of a query is what many or some users mean when they type a query.
 A query can have multiple common interpretations.

+**Minor Interpretations**
-**Minor Interpretations:** Sometimes you will find less common interpretations.
+:  Sometimes you will find less common interpretations.
 These are interpretations that few users have in mind.
 We will call these _minor interpretations_.

 **Query: [apple]**\
 **Locale: English (US)**